 Human geography and natural resources

 During the second semester you start with two courses that prepare you for your Master's thesis.
-It is a course on philosophy of science and research methods as well as a course on reading and writing sustainability.
+It is a course on scientific research methods as well as a course on reading and writing sustainability.
 Both these courses are highly driven by your specific interest in relation to sustainability.

 The final period of the programme will be entirely devoted to your Master's thesis and related seminars.
 The programme ends with the Sustainability Symposium where you present your Master's thesis for a public audience and thereafter an Alumni event where current students meet with earlier students to facilitate network and learning across student groups.